 History of the Lighthouse

 In 1772-1773 the governments of Virginia and Maryland agreed to allocate funds for the building of a lighthouse.
-Work began at the site of the bay with the delivery of four thousand tons of Aquia sandstone from Brooks Quarry on the Rappahannock River.
+Work began at the site of the bay with the delivery of nine thousand tons of Aquia sandstone from Brooks Quarry on the Rappahannock River.
 Immediately problems arose in laying the foundation in the soft sand.
 As expenses escalated, the Revolutionary War became the focus of colonial funds and the colonies abandoned the lighthouse project.
-The Aquia stone remained to buried in the sand.
+The Aquia stone was buried in drifting sands.

 In 1789, the first session of the first congress of the newly formed nation convened.
 A plea from Jacob Wray, collector of Customs at Hampton awaited the new government.
 He reported to the Secretary of the Treasury, Alexander Hamilton, that the absence of a light on the shores of Cape Henry had claimed 57 vessels because of problems of navigating the treacherous waters.

-By August, the House and the Senate sent a bill to President George Washington.
-The Act for the Establishment and Support of Lighthouses, Beacons, Buoys, and Public Piers called the government to take over operations of state facilities and specifically for the building of a lighthouse on the southern shore of the Chesapeake Bay.
-To aid in the funding of these projects, the Congress passed an act regulating the collection of duties on ships and vessels as well as on the imported goods they carried.
+On August 7, 1789 President George Washington signed The Lighthouse Act.
+The Act called for the Establishment and Support of Lighthouses, Beacons, Buoys, and Public Piers.
+Furthermore, it called the government to take over operations of state facilities and specifically for the building of a lighthouse on the southern shore of the Chesapeake Bay.
+These lighthouses would be overseen by the Secretary of Treasury.
+To aid in the funding of these projects, Congress passed an act regulating the collection of duties on ships and vessels as well as on the imported goods they carried.